 The NRI provides state-of-the-art laboratories with modern equipment for experiments that require 1) pyrosequencing to conduct quantitative genetic analyses; 2) gene sequencing and gene expression analyses; and 3) genomic and bacterial DNA purification.
 Labs are outfitted with time- and effort-saving instruments that perform rapid, high-precision polymerase chain reaction (PCR) as well as sensitive and flexible sorting procedures.
 Within steps of each laboratory are centrally located shared facilities, including cell and tissue culture rooms, –80* C freezers, imaging suites, microscopy areas, animal housing, centrifuges and incubators.
 All labs are furnished with ample work and storage spaces, protective hoods, ventilation systems and power back-up.

 Meeting Areas and Office Space

-The NRI building was designed with collaboration, collegiality, and productivity in mind.
+The NRI building was designed with collaboration, collegiality and productivity in mind.
 Meeting areas and office space adjoin or connect the different clinical and laboratory research areas throughout the building.
-In addition to the 32,500 square feet of wet lab space is another 18,000 square feet of laboratory offices and conference areas suitable for as few as two or as many as 70 people.
+In addition to the 32,500 square feet of wet space is another 18,000 square feet of laboratory offices and conference areas fully equipped with virtual conferencing.